SAND-Lab/MEA-NAP/docs/guide-for-new-users.rst

 Saving and loading parameters
 ------------------------------
 - Once all the required parameters have been set, the button at the bottom of your window should switch from red to green.
 - At any point before running MEA-NAP, click “Save parameters” at the bottom of your window to save your selected parameters. **When using MEA-NAP again, click “Load parameters” to reuse these parameters.**  This can be very useful when re-running different data sets.
-Sample saved parameter files for running Axion 64-electrode MEA data starting from Step1 (MEANAP-Params-Axion64MEA.mat) and Step2 (MEANAP-Params-Axion64MEA-startStep2.mat) are included on the Github.

 .. image:: imgs/save_parameters_gui.png
    :width: 400